 Depositing cash to various banks below the $10,000 mark, which is the threshold for reporting.
 Then, the cash is used to write various cheques to purchase real estate.

 Criminals may lease out their properties, providing the tenants with the rent money.
 When the money comes in it can be claimed as legitimate income.

 Renovation to property: Criminals may use illicit funds to renovate properties.
 Property is then re-sold at the increased value and the profits are considered legitimate income.

-Shell companies, holding companies, and trusts be used to receive funds and then buy real estate - thereby distancing the criminal from the funds.
+Shell companies, holding companies, and trusts are used to receive funds and then buy real estate – thereby distancing the criminal from the funds.

 Overseas property purchases: When a criminal buys outside of their jurisdiction, especially if the ownership of property is in a shell company or third party name, any trouble they may face at home is generally kept separate from where the illegal money has been hidden.

 Money laundering in BC is an issue that affects us all.
 There are still many unknowns, but the above information gets us one step closer to understanding the impact this concern has on the Canadian real estate market.